IgorCSilva/rails_active_admin/README.md

 Let's run:
 `rails g active_admin:install --skip-users`

 Now, migrate the database:
 `rails db:migrate`

 You can visit the `http://localhost:3000/admin` and login with the credentials:
 - user: admin@example.com
 - password: password

+## Using a Model
 Generate a model:
 `rails generate model Post title:string content:text`

 Run the migration: